History of General Motors: Corporate restructuring and operating losses

 After gaining market share in the late 1990s and making enormous profits, General Motors stock soared to over $80 a share.
 From June 1999 to September 2000, the Federal Reserve, in a move to quell potential inflationary pressures created by, among other things, the stock market, made successive interest rate increases, credited in part for putting the country into a recession.
 The recession and the volatile stock market created a pension and benefit fund crisis at General Motors and many other American companies.
 General Motors' rising retiree health care costs and Other Post Employment Benefit (OPEB) fund deficit prompted the company to enact a broad restructuring plan.
 Although GM had already taken action to fully fund its pension plan, its OPEB fund became an issue for its corporate bond ratings.
 GM had expressed its disagreement with the bond ratings; moreover, GM's benefit funds were performing at higher than expected rates of return.
 In 2003, GM responded to the crisis by fully funding its pension fund with a $15 B payment; however, its Other Post Employment Benefits Fund (OPEB) became a serious issue resulting in downgrades to its bond rating in 2005.
 Then, following a $10.6 billion loss in 2005, GM acted quickly to implement its restructuring plan.

 GM began its Keep America Rolling campaign, which boosted sales, and other automakers were forced to follow suit.
 The U.S. automakers saw sales increase to leverage costs as gross margins deteriorated.
 For the first quarter of 2006, GM earned $400 million, signaling that a turnaround had already begun even though many aspects of the restructuring plan had not yet taken effect.
 Although retiree health care costs remain a significant issue, General Motors' investment strategy has generated a $17.1 billion surplus in 2007 in its $101 billion U.S. pension fund portfolio, a $35 billion reversal from its $17.8 billion of underfunding.

-In February 2005, GM successfully bought itself out of a put option with Fiat for $2 billion USD (€1.55 billion).
-In 2000, GM had sold a 6% stake to Fiat in return for a 20% share in the Italian automaker.
-As part of the deal, GM granted Fiat a put option, which, if the option had been exercised between January 2004 and July 2009, could have forced GM to buy Fiat.
+In February 2005, GM successfully bought itself out of a put option with Fiat for US$2 billion (€1.55 billion).
+In 2000, GM had sold a 6% stake to Fiat in return for a 20% share in the automotive business of the Italian conglomerate.
+As part of the deal, GM granted Fiat a put option, which, if the option had been exercised between January 2004 and July 2009, could have forced GM to buy Fiat's auto unit.
 GM had agreed to the put option at the time, perhaps to keep it from being acquired by another automaker, such as DaimlerChrysler, competing with GM's German subsidiary Opel.
 The relationship suffered and Fiat had failed to improve.
 In 2003, Fiat recapitalized, reducing GM's stake to 10%.